Policy Owner: CISO

 Purpose

-To prepare Neuroscale for service outages caused by factors beyond our control (natural disasters, man-made events) and to restore services to the widest extent possible in a minimum time frame.
+To prepare Neuroscale for service outages caused by factors beyond Neuroscale’s control (natural disasters, man-made events) and to restore services to the widest extent possible in a minimum time frame.

 Scope